Cardiovascular Disease Risk and Exercise Inactivity in NZ

 In a systematic review and meta-analysis of 33 cohort studies consisting of 883, 372 participants, Nocon et al. reported that physical activity was associated with 35% risk reduction for CVD mortality and 33% risk reduction for all-cause mortality [11].

-Moderate to high intensity exercise carried out frequently has the most significant health benefit according to the American College of Sports Medicine [14] furthermore the recently updated World Health Organization 2020 Guidelines on physical activity and sedentary behaviour recommend performing at least 150 min of moderate-intensity physical activity per week, or 75 min of vigorous-intensity aerobic exercise, to achieve substantial health benefits [15, 16].
-However, the lack of sufficient time is the most common barrier to adhering to regular exercise and has resulted in the wide spread adoption of interval training [17].
+Moderate to high intensity exercise carried out frequently has the most significant health benefit according to the American College of Sports Medicine [12] furthermore the recently updated World Health Organization 2020 Guidelines on physical activity and sedentary behaviour recommend performing at least 150 min of moderate-intensity physical activity per week, or 75 min of vigorous-intensity aerobic exercise, to achieve substantial health benefits [13, 14].
+However, the lack of sufficient time is the most common barrier to adhering to regular exercise and has resulted in the widespread adoption of interval training [15].

 Loss of Life Years